Kings heap further misery on Cavs | The Japan Times

 Heat 109, Nets 106

-In New York, Dion Waiters scored 14 of his 24 points in the fourth quarter, including the clinching 3 with 6.8 seconds left, and the Heat overcame an 18-point deficit in the final period to beat the beleaguered Nets.
+In New York, Dion Waiters scored 14 of his 24 points in the fourth quarter, including the clinching 3 with 6.8 seconds left, and the Heat overcame an 18-point deficit in the final period to beat beleaguered Brooklyn.

 Hawks 119, Bulls 114

-In Chicago, Dennis Schroder scored 24 points, Paul Millsap added 21 and the Hawks ended the game on a 19-4 run.
+In Chicago, Dennis Schroder scored 24 points, Paul Millsap added 21 and Atlanta ended the game on a 19-4 run.

 Mavericks 103, Knicks 95

-In Dallas, Harrison Barnes scored 23 points and Seth Curry had 20.
+In Dallas, Harrison Barnes had 23 points and Seth Curry scored 20 to lift the hosts.